nrwl/nx-workshop/docs/lab5/LAB.md

 #### 🏋️‍♀️ Steps:

 1. Stop the `nx serve`
-2. Use the `@nrwl/workspace` package to generate another lib in the `libs/store` folder
+2. Use the `@nrwl/workspace` package to generate another lib in the `libs/store` folder - let's call it `util-formatters`
 3. Add the [code for the utility function](../../examples/lab5/libs/store/util-formatters/src/lib/store-util-formatters.ts) to the new library you just created `libs/store/util-formatters/src/lib/store-util-formatters.ts`
 4. Use it in your frontend project to format the rating for each game